 Efforts for the Establishment of the State of New Columbia.
-On May 6, 2016, the Mayor and the New Columbia Statehood Commission unveiled a draft state constitution that would serve as a part of a petition for the establishment of the State of New Columbia.
+In May 2016, the Mayor and the New Columbia Statehood Commission unveiled a draft state constitution that would serve as a part of a petition for the establishment of the State of New Columbia.
 The new state would not renounce any of the District's existing debt and would continue to have a Chief Financial Officer and an elected Attorney General.
 The state constitution is a necessary element of a plan outlined by the District officials to gain statehood.
-The District plans to hold a constitutional convention on June 17-18, 2016, where changes can be made to the draft constitution.
-The proposed constitution will then be subject to approval by the Council, and then District voters in November, 2016.
-If approved, District officials plan to petition Congress to enact an Admission Act in 2017.
-It is not clear at this time whether Congress would approve the District's petition for statehood.
+The District held a constitutional convention in June 2016, where it solicited input on a draft constitution.
+In July 2016, the Council approved a proposed advisory referendum to the Board of Elections that would allow voters to support statehood and ask the Council to petition Congress to enact statehood legislation, including boundaries of the future state of New Columbia and a constitution.
+District voters approved such referendum on November 8, 2016.
+District officials are expected to petition Congress to act on District statehood, but the timetable for any such action and likelihood of Congressional approval are not clear at this time.